Maximal regularity for local minimizers of non-autonomous functionals: Introduction

 In this paper, we establish a general regularity theory for non-autonomous functionals with Uhlenbeck structure based on a single condition involving both the $x$- and $t$-directions.
 Specifically, we prove maximal local regularity properties, i.e.\ $C^{1,\alpha}$-regularity for some $\alpha\in(0,1)$ and $C^{\alpha}$-regularity for any $\alpha\in (0,1)$.
 We consider a convex function $\phi:\Omega\times[0,\infty)\to[0,\infty)$ satisfying the following ``vanishing A1'' variant of \aone{} (see Definitions~\ref{defPhi} and \ref{Def41}, below): \begin{itemize} \item[\normalfont{(VA1)}] There exists a non-decreasing continuous function $\omega:[0,\infty)\to[0,1]$ with $\omega(0)=0$ such that for any small ball $B_r\Subset \Omega$,

 \end{itemize} where $\phi^+_{B_r}(t)$ and $\phi^-_{B_r}(t)$ are the supremum and infimum of $\phi(\cdot,t)$ in $B_r$, respectively.
-Let us point out that \MA{} is optimal for the following regularity result in the following sense: For any $\theta<1$ assume that \MA{} is replaced by
+Let us point out that \MA{} is optimal for Theorem~\ref{mainthm1-0} in the following sense: For any $\theta<1$ assume that \MA{} is replaced by

-Then the conclusions of the theorem do not hold, as is shown by examples in \cite{Min06} already in the double phase case (cf.\ Corollary~\ref{corexdouble2}), see also \cite{BalDS_pp}.
+Then the conclusions of the theorem do not hold, as is shown by examples in \cite{Min06} already in the double phase case (cf.\ Corollary~\ref{corexdouble2}), see also \cite{BalDS_pp, BenHHK_pp}.
 Furthermore, $1+\omega(r)$ in the inequality from \MA{} ensures the continuity of the function, which is necessary already in the perturbed linear case (cf. Corollary~\ref{cor:PerturbedCase} and Remarks~\ref{rmk:PerturbedCase1} and \ref{rmk:PerturbedCase2}).

 \begin{theorem} Let $\phi\in \Phiw(\Omega)$, $\phi(x,\cdot)\in C^1([0,\infty))$ for every $x\in\Omega$ with $\partial_t\phi$ satisfying \azero{}, \inc{p-1} and \dec{q-1} for some $1<p\leq q$ and let $u\in W^{1,\phi}_{\loc}(\Omega)$ be a local minimizer of the $\phi$-energy